Splode/hackwild/_drafts/event-handling-techniques.md

 }
 ```

-Now, in some other part of our application, we can instantiate the Timer and register a handler for the complete event using the `addEventListener` method.
+With our event emitter in place, we can instantiate the Timer and register a handler for the complete event using the `addEventListener` method.
+The `completeHandler` method fires when the `'complete'` event fires.

 ```ts
 // consumer.ts